JTSDK/jtsdk64-tools/docs/setup/overview.md

 - SSD disk IO wherever possible, or a high RPM (10K +) SAS/SATA spin drive
 - At least 15Gb to 20GB of free disk space
 - Network Speed, the higher the better, but 2Mbps to 4Mbps at a minimum.

-## Installation Order

-While some areas can be skipped, or added later, this guide--and my personal recommendation--will proceed in the oder listed.
-Advanced users may elect to move through the order as they see fit, however, be aware of the limitation and potential for issues in doing so.

 [WSJT-X]: http://physics.princeton.edu/pulsar/K1JT/wsjtx.html